South Africa's Rabada banned for final test over Root celeb - WHIZ News

 His last two offenses came during the contentious South Africa-Australia series in 2018, the contest that ended with the Australian ball-tampering scandal and long-term bans for Steve Smith, David Warner and Cameron Bancroft.

-In the second test of that series at the same ground in Port Elizabeth, Rabada was banned for a provocative celebration in the face of Warner and for bumping into Smith after getting the then- captain out.
-South Africa appealed and his ban was overturned, to the fury of the Australians.
+In the second test of that series at the same ground in Port Elizabeth, Rabada was banned for a provocative celebration in the face of Warner and for bumping into Smith after getting the then-captain out.
+South Africa appealed, the seriousness of the offense was scaled down, and his ban was overturned to the fury of the Australians.

 There was no appeal from South Africa after Rabada’s latest offense and no need for a formal hearing after the young star admitted guilt.